google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 src/pcre2_compile.c:5506:19: runtime error: signed integer overflow: 1111111411 * 10 cannot be represented in type 'int'
 ```

-In some cases you may want to run fuzzing w/o any additional tool (e.g.
+In some cases you may want to run fuzzing without any additional tool (e.g.
 a sanitizer).
 This will allow you to find only the simplest bugs
 (null dereferences, assertion failures) but will run faster.